protocol/nft-website/docs/README.md

 ---
-title: Welcome
+title: Welcome to NFT School
-description: NFT School
+description: NFT School is open-source community education on best practices and how-tos for developers in the non-fungible token space.
 ---
  # Welcome to NFT School